 The power of your nose!

 You will notice in the above exercises I encourage you to breath in through your nose.
 The nose does a wonderful job of filtering the air, arming it and adding moisture before it reaches the lungs.
-As a result the air breather in through our noses is more efficient at oxygenating our blood.
+As a result the air breathed in through our noses is more efficient at oxygenating our blood.
 While we cannot sing through our noses, getting in to the habit of breathing through our nose during exercises, will increase oxygen uptake.

 If you wish to find more materials to assist in promoting health through singing, NHS Highland are currently working with a Glasgow based charity called the Cheyne Gang.
 They offer free weekly activities and breathing exercises online.
 More information can be found here.